wjthornberry/HW-Wireframe/README.md

 # HW-Wireframe
-An HTML & CSS wireframe for a basic web page.
+An wireframe for a basic web page.
+Built with HTML & CSS.